mathjax/MathJax-test/web/docs/source/components.rst

 In order to execute testing instances on the test machines, a :ref:`test runner <test-runner>` python script is used.
-Although this program can directly be called using the command line, there is a more general :ref:`task controller <task-controller>` to handle several testing instances.
+Although this program can directly be called :ref:`using the command line <command-test-runner>`, there is a more general :ref:`task controller <task-controller>` to handle several testing instances and which is preferable to use.

 .. _web-servers: